Since you’re already here on our website, just click on the orange “Schedule a Pickup” button.

 Collecting & Recycling

-we accept most electronic devices or accessories.
-We do not accept large household appliances such as washers, refrigerators, or air conditioners; and some items like light bulbs, batteries, and VHS tapes or DVDs.
-(For a complete list of what we do not accept please visit https://retrievr.com/denver/)
+We accept most electronic devices or accessories: computers, mobile phones, tablets, smart watches, computer monitors, gaming consoles, printers/fax machines, computer peripherals, televisions, stereos, and also other miscellaneous items.
+We do not accept large household appliances such as washers, refrigerators, air conditioners or dehumidifiers; and some items like light bulbs, batteries, and VHS tapes or DVDs.
+(For a complete list of what we do not accept please visit https://retrievr.com/denver/

 You can box or bag up any small electronics devices or accessories, such as phones, gaming systems, keyboards or anything similar.
 You do not need to box up your larger items like TVs or microwaves, you can leave those by your door, along with any bags or boxes of smaller items.